Day: January 29, 2020

 • If you’re unemployed and need to contribute time to a community organisation, Work Collective might be a WIN WIN.
 Meet your obligation while learning new things, working on real projects, and getting a great reference for your job.

-Whatever your interest be sure to contact us below and let us know where you see yourself fitting in the Work Collective, what your challenges are, what type of things you want to do, or what type of work-stuff interests you.
+Whatever your interest be sure to contact us and let us know where you see yourself fitting in the Work Collective, what your challenges are, what type of things you want to do, or what type of work-stuff interests you.